-types.
+If more than one Performing Provider System has the highest number of visits based on the highest priority service loyalty types noted, the methodology re-runs the above logic across all Medicaid service types.
 This process could break a tie if additional visits in other service types cause one Performing Provider System to accumulate more visits.
+So for instance, Nursing Home residents that are in nursing homes with connectivity to multiple PPSs may be placed based on their utilization of hospital or other services.
 If, however, this still results in a tie, the methodology will place the recipient in a separate bucket to be assigned at the end of the process.

-- 6. Unmatched Recipients If a recipient only has claims associated with providers that have no relationship with a Performing Provider System, the recipient is placed in a "no visits" bucket. - 7.
-Assignment of Unmatched and Ties Recipients who have no predominant demonstrated provider utilization pattern or no visits will be assigned to a Performing Provider System in their geographic region by first looking to see if the beneficiary has any primary care provider (PCP) assigned by a Medicaid health plan; if the beneficiary has an assigned PCP the beneficiary will be matched to the Performing Provider System that has that PCP in their network (a method will be developed to address PCPs that are in more than one Performing Provider System).
-If the beneficiary cannot be matched by PCP, then the beneficiary will be assigned (by the visit attribution method) in their specific zip code or other relevant geographic area.
+Recipients who have no predominant demonstrated provider utilization pattern will be assigned to a PPS based on a special logic.
+If the member is not matched from within the Developmental Disabilities, Long Term Care or Behavioral Health population subcategories the Performing Provider System in their geographic region will be chosen by first looking to see if the beneficiary has any primary care provider (PCP) assigned by a Medicaid health plan; if the beneficiary has an assigned PCP the beneficiary will be matched to the Performing Provider System that has that PCP in their network (a method will be developed to address PCPs that are in more than one Performing Provider System).
+For all population subcategories, if the beneficiary cannot be matched by PCP, then the beneficiary will be assigned to the Performing Provider System with the most beneficiaries already assigned (by the visit attribution method) in their specific zip code or other relevant geographic area.
 Except for beneficiaries who are explicitly excluded because they receive the majority of their services (more than 50%) at providers that are not participating in DSRIP, all beneficiaries will be attributed.